KevinMosweu/CryptoClustering/README.md

 ## Conclusion

-Using PCA column reduction does not seem to have resulted in any significant difference in the clustering of the data.
-The best number of clusters is 4 in both cases and the cluster scatter plot with the PCA predicted clusters does not display clearer clustering than the initial cluster scatter plot.
+The best number of clusters is 4 in both cases and the cluster scatter plot with the PCA predicted clusters has more overlap between clusters than the initial scatter plot.
+Using fewer features has made the clusters less clearly defined.
+Perhaps it would be better not to reduce the features.